stealthfox98/supervised_learning/non_payment_prediction/README.md

 3. Creation, training and testing of models
 4. Performance metrics for model comparison

-with which the user can decide which model fits best for non-payment prediction.
+with which the user can choose the best fit for non-payment prediction.

 ## Potential of machine learning usage in the financial sector